Herafter I give some insight into my personal Leela, which started at birth, if not before.

 Until this moment, with the exception of that try-out trip in 2006, I have only been teaching for free.
 People have praised me for that, but I have repeatedly pointed out some very good selfish reasons for this choice.
 Teaching for free keeps things simple and at least partially avoids the ego-trap that many teachers face.
 For my own spiritual growth, teaching for free seemed sensible, especially since also teaching is something that is learned by doing.
 Anyhow, times change, duties may require jumping some traps and I do now have over a decade of experience in teaching groups and individuals.

+More or less at the start of the pandemic, I decided to stop working as a consultant for green businesses and entirely devote my time to teaching, writing, coaching and healing.
 In order to reach more people, I now offer personal coaching and healing for what I hope are affordable fees.
 I am now also open to any proposal to teach outside of my home town.
 I hope this can also lead to the creation of more video's of these classes that can be put online for all to see for free.
 I believe that in this internet age, free online video classes are the most logical and easy way to make general understanding available to everyone, while preserving precious time for the real teaching through individual coaching, which can happen only for a small number of individuals anyhow.
 Whomever likes to support these Leela Yoga activities is very welcome to make a donation that helps to keep the teaching fees affordable, as well as allowing more video classes to be put online.
-I still have my usual green business work for my survival, yet I am curious to see what Leela the universe has planned, through me and all of you... - Aum Guru Kali Guru Mahakali Deviyaye Swaha.
+I am curious to see what Leela the universe has planned, through me and all of you... - Aum Guru Kali Guru Mahakali Deviyaye Swaha.

 Leela is the ancient vedic name for the theater of life.
 Life in all its forms is an illusion behind which we can find the ultimate truth of pure Being.
 Yet life is also a divine theater, a spiritual game played by us, the actors.
 Yoga allows us to hold on to the bliss of truth while playing the game.
 And also this yoga is a game, which we can only take seriously if we do not take ourselves and this game too seriously.
 That is the meaning of Leela Yoga, nothing more, nothing less.
 So, Leela Yoga is a vision on yoga and also a name for a simple organisation that allows me to bring this vision into practice... more about Leela Yoga & Peter Marchand